White woman of Gippsland

+The Gunaikurnai people, and specifically the Brataualung tribe, were hunted for what they were imagined to have done.
+In the 1840s Gunaikurnai were known as the Warrigal Tribe by the European settlers.

+In the increasingly contested space of frontier expansion in the 1840s, the white woman stories facilitated settler occupation of territory already ocuupied by Gunaikurnai tribes.
+They mobilised male adventurers to go in quest of the woman and, in the process, 'discover' new land for settlement.

-For some two years the Aboriginal people of the area were hunted for what they were imagined to have done.
-A boy called Thackewarren from the Warrigul people was captured and taught English, and used as an interpreter to tell his people that the white woman must be found.
-The Commissioner of Crown Lands, Tyer, was delighted when they promised to return her, and on the arranged day preparations were made to receive her.
+A Bratauolung boy called Thackewarren was captured and taught English.
+He was used as an interpreter to tell his people that the white woman must be found.
+The Commissioner of Crown Lands, Charles Tyers, was delighted when they promised to return her, and on the arranged day preparations were made to receive her.
 To the utter astonishment of all present, the Aboriginal people arrived with a carved wooden bust of a woman, the figurehead from the ship Britannia.

 This figurehead could even have been the source of the rumours all along, in the possession of the Aboriginal people, becoming a real woman in the retelling.